dedeen/PAN_AWS_Centralized_Arch/README.md

 # PAN_AWS_Centralized_Arch
-This repo holds a white paper describing my implementation of redundant PAN PA-VM firewalls within a centralized security architecture.
+This repo hosts some white papers / implementation summaries for a few fun projects.